Easy Green Chili Chutney | Andhra Style Pachi Mirchi Pachadi

 Pour tadka spices over Pachi Mirapakaya Pachadi.

-Watch Pachi Mirapakaya Pachadi Recipe on Youtube
+Watch Pachi Mirapakaya Pachadi Recipe Video on YouTube.

 Here are a few finger-licking recipes: